ec-jrc/lisflood-utilities/README.md

 It is here reminded that when calibrating a catchment which is a subset of a larger computational domain, and the option wateruse is switched on, then the option groudwatersmooth must be switched off.
 The explanation of this requirement is provided in the chapter [Water use](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/) of the LISFLOOD documentation.

 #### Requirements
-python3, pcraster 4.3.
-The protocol was tested on Linux.
+python3, The protocol was tested on Linux.

 ### define_waterregions
 This utility allows to create a  water region map which is consistent with a set of calibration points.
 The protocol was created by Ad De Roo (Unit D2, Joint Research Centre).

 #### Input
 - List of the coordinates of the calibration points.
 This list must be provided in a .txt file with three columns: LONGITUDE(or x), LATITUDE(or y), point ID.
-- LDD map can be in NetCDF format or pcraster format.
-When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_LDD*.
+- LDD map is in NetCDF format.
-- Countries map in NetCDF format or pcraster format.
-When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
+- Countries map in NetCDF format.
 This map shows the political boundaries of the Countries, each Coutry is identified by using a unique ID.
 This map is used to ensure that the water regions are not split accross different Countries.
-- Map of the initial definition of the water regions in NetCDF format or pcraster format.
-When using pcraster format, the following condition must be satisfied: *PCRASTER_VALUESCALE=VS_NOMINAL*.
+- Map of the initial definition of the water regions in NetCDF format.
 This map is used to attribute a water region to areas not included in the calibration catchments.
 In order to create this map, the user can follow the guidelines provided [here](https://ec-jrc.github.io/lisflood-model/2_18_stdLISFLOOD_water-use/).
 - file *.yaml* or *.json* to define the metadata of the output water regions map in NetCDF format.
 An example of the structure of these files is provided [here](tests/data/waterregions)

 ##### Input data provided by this utility: